ossobv/openvpn-u2f-setup/README.rst

 Or don't touch it, and confirm that you cannot log in.

-While testing, you can start ``openvpn-u2f-ask-password`` from the command line (as root) to get a better feel of what's going on.
+While testing, you can start ``openvpn-u2f-ask-password`` from the command line to get a better feel of what's going on.

 F.A.Q.